Fabyan Forest Preserve

 "There is German, Swedish and Dutch millwright work on this Windmill," states Verbij.
 "It is one of the few in the world that is restored to operate by natural wind energy."

 Roman numeral markings carved into the beams used in original reconstruction are still visible.
 It took 33 workers mixing concrete by hand to build the foundation.
 The foundation is 42 inches deep and 26 inches thick.
 Inside the mill, the beams and shafts are of cypress wood and trimmed with black walnut.
 New wooden gears were made.
 At the top, or cap, of the mill is a huge cogged wheel turned by wind blowing against the vanes (blades).
 The vanes are covered with canvas sails to help catch the wind.
 The moving cog rotates a shaft running the height of the mill.
-You can also learn how the windmill operates by taking a tour, available during weekends from 1-4 p.m., May 15 - October 15.
+You can also learn how the windmill operates by taking a tour, available on Sundays, starting the first Sunday in June through the first Sunday in October, from 1-4 p.m.

 There once was a bakery in the basement, something rare for mills.
 The grinding mechanisms to make flour are restored, although the Fabyan Windmill no longer grinds.